MercuryWorkshop/wisp-client-js/README.md

 ```

 ### Creating New Streams:
 Once you have your `WispConnection` object, and you have waited for the connection to be established, you can use the `WispConnection.create_stream` method to create new streams.
 The two arguments to this function are the hostname and port of the new stream, and a `WispStream` object will be returned.
 For receiving incoming messages, use the `message` event on the `WispStream` object.
 The returned data will always be a `Uint8Array`.
 The `close` event can be used to know when the stream is closed.
-Newly created streams are available for writing immediately, so you don't have to worry about
+Newly created streams are available for writing immediately, so you don't have to worry about waiting to send your data.
 ```js
 let stream = conn.create_stream("www.google.com", 80);
 stream.addEventListener("message", (event) => {